The ‘I’s and ‘we’s’ of letter-writing

-Please reference as: Whites Writing Whiteness (2014) ‘The ‘I’s of Kuruman’ Whites Writing Whiteness http://www.whiteswritingwhiteness.ed.ac.uk/curiosities/is-of-kuruman/ and also provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2017) ‘The ‘I’s and ‘we’s’ of letter-writing’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/is-of-kuruman/ and also provide the paragraph number as appropriate when quoting.

 4. Baking hot and treeless when they arrived at the Seodin location in 1821, Robert Moffat oversaw and himself significantly built a water channel from the Kuruman Eye to the Station to source the Station and its food-growing and other activities.